 The primary key in this table contains two fields: Type_ID and DataField.

-The Type_ID field is document type ID
+The Type_ID field is document type ID.

 The DataField field contains the name of the field that contains given document attribute.